A Georgia Lawyer Helping Spinal Cord Injury Victims Recover Compensation

 Spinal cord injuries (SCIs) are among the most serious injuries people can sustain.
 In some cases, victims are left paralyzed with little hope of recovery.
 Even in less serious cases, people who sustain spinal cord injuries often deal with serious issues like pain, loss of range of motion, numbness, and weakness in parts of their body.

 If you have suffered a spinal cord injury, it’s possible that you are entitled to significant compensation for your accident-related losses.
 For this reason, it’s imperative that you speak to an experienced lawyer about your options as soon as you can.
 It’s important to understand that the early involvement of a lawyer will maximize your chances of obtaining the compensation to which Georgia law entitles you.
-To schedule a free case evaluation with a spinal cord injury lawyer in Gwinnett County, call our office today at (404) 975-2576.
+To schedule a free case evaluation with a Gwinnett County spinal cord injury lawyer from Brauns Law, PC.
+Call our office today at (404) 975-2576.

 Spinal Cord Injury Basics